Emergency Medicine Workforce Committee

 Who We Are

-- Evaluate the impact of APPs in emergency medicine, which can include the following:
+- Evaluate the impact of non-physician practitioners (NPPs) in emergency medicine, which includes the following:

-- Evaluate the impact of the growth of EM residency programs and APP programs on the emergency medicine workforce including the following:
+- Continue to evaluate the impact of the growth of EM residency programs and NPP programs on the emergency medicine workforce.

 Committee Chair: Evie Marcolini, MD FAAEM FACEP FCCM